Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Microsoft update health tools (Expedite client) are responsible for receiving the update, so I made sure the service which is created when you install the update health tools is started.

-And when checking out this service, please make sure your windows update service isn’t disabled or something like that.
+When checking out this service, please make sure your Windows update service isn’t disabled.

 Windows Health Monitoring